HashanP/grunt-contrib-jst/README.md

 Type: `Object`
 Default: null

-The settings passed to underscore when compiling templates.
+The settings passed to underscore or ejs when compiling templates.

 ```js
 jst: {